 - There are now two sets of safeguards in place: One for those whose death is reasonably foreseeable, and one for those who death is not reasonably foreseeable;

-- Canadians who have been assessed and approved for medical assistance in dying, but risk losing capacity to consent prior to the MAID procedure, will be able to sign a waiver of final consent;
+- Canadians with a reasonably foreseeable death, who have been assessed and approved for medical assistance in dying, but risk losing the capacity to consent prior to the MAID procedure, will be able to sign a waiver of final consent;

 - During the two-year mental illness exclusion, the Government of Canada will hear from experts and develop safeguards and protocols for people who seek access to MAID, but whose sole underlying medical condition is a mental illness.

 Dying With Dignity Canada thanks all parliamentarians who listened to the voices of Canadians, and passed this compassionate bill.

 - A triumph of compassion and choice: Bill C-7 receives Royal Assent

 - Bill C-7 Information Package

 - Dying With Dignity Canada Submission to the Standing Committee on Justice and Human Rights